nsrr/stages-documentation/pages/README.md

 - [STAGES Manual of Procedures (PDF)](:files_path:/documentation/STAGES MOP 2018-08-09.pdf)

 ## Changelog

+*July 2023*
+- Add note in About section about unavailability of facial scan and medical record data

 *June 2023*
 - Remove PSGs from Mayo Clinic site due to EDF/annotation conversion issues.
 The NSRR recommends not using Mayo Clinic PSG data until they are reprocessed by the STAGES data contributor at a later date.